 If you notice these less serious side effects, talk with your doctor:

-- Pain, swelling, or burning sensation on injection site.
+- Pain, swelling, or burning pain where the needle is placed

 If you notice other side effects that you think are caused by this medicine, tell your doctor